How to choose the ideal men’s hair dye color for you

 If you’ve bleached your hair to make it silver, gray or platinum blonde, make sure you’re using a purple shampoo to counteract any brassiness or yellows that might creep in.
 Hair that’s been dyed brown should be treated with blue shampoo to counteract orange hues.

-One of the most important colored hair tips is to make sure to use shampoos and rich conditioners formulated for color-treated hair like those in the Gliss® Color Guard® system, as they will nourish your hair and help hair color for men last longer.
+Crucially, make sure to use shampoos and rich conditioners formulated for color-treated hair.
+They will nourish your hair and help men’s hair dye colors last longer.

 Final men’s hair coloring tips